cryptonector/ctp/README.md

    Note too that both implementations can (or do) defer calling of the value destructor so that reading is fast.
 This should be an option.

- - Make this cache-friendly.
-In particular, the slot-list case could have the growable slot-array be an array of pointers to slots instead of an array of slots.
-Or slots could be sized more carefully, adding padding if need be.

- - Maybe add a static initializer... as a function-style macro that takes a destructor function argument.
-This basically means adding a `pthread_once_t` to the variable.
-C99 would then be required though (for the initializer).
+ - Add a static initializer?

- - Add a proper build system.
+ - Add a better build system.

  - Add an implementation using read-write locks to compare performance with.

- - Parametrize the test program.
- - Use symbol names that don't use the `pthread_` prefix, or provide a configuration feature for renaming them with C pre-processor macros.
- - Use symbol names that don't conflict with known atomics libraries (so those can be used as an atomics backend).
+ - Use symbol names that don't conflict with any known atomics libraries (so those can be used as an atomics backend).
 Currently the atomics symbols are loosely based on Illumos atomics primitives.

  - Support Win32 (perhaps by building a small pthread compatibility library; only mutexes and condition variables are needed).